❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 • It’s NOT just for the rich: Cohabitation agreements can help anyone who’s serious about cohabiting, has assets, or simply wants to ensure a relationship split goes smoothly.

-• The key difference from a prenup: You don’t need to get married for this agreement to be valid.
+• The key difference from a prenup: You don’t need to get married for this agreement to be valid, as is required for a prenuptial agreement.
 You can have a cohabitation agreement with a boyfriend/girlfriend.

-Important Caveat: Not every state enforces cohabitation agreements the same way.
+It’s important to note that not every state may enforce cohabitation agreements the same way.
 Find out your state’s rules before you create one.

 Who should get a cohabitation agreement?